August13742/Godot-3DFarmingGame-Fluxfall-WIP/README.md

 ```

-* Treat as cost (lower is better) or invert/normalize as needed.
+* Treat as cost (lower is better) or invert/normalise as needed.
 * Context handles hydration criticality, harvest spoil windows, etc.

 **Job Lifecycle**
+Definition: All jobs are borken down into tasks (MoveTo, Validate, Interact, Animate)
 1. **Opportunity posted** by emitter or manager.
 2. **Discovery** via board query (TODO: filtered by spatial cell).
 3. **Reservation** with token + TTL to avoid races and thrash.